Revisiting Value Iteration: Unified Analysis of Discounted and Average-Reward Cases: Introduction

 For discounted MDPs, \citet{howard1960dynamic} showed that the convergence rate of VI is upper-bounded by the discount factor $\gamma$, and that this bound is attainable.
 Subsequent works refined and systematized these results and their assumptions \citep{Puterman1994,feinberg2014value}, establishing VI as a central tool for computing value functions in the discounted case.
-More recently, \cite{mustafin2025reanalysis} applied a recently introduced MDP geometry framework \citep{mdp_geometry} to show that VI's geometric convergence in the discounted case exceeds the discount factor $\gamma$ assuming an ergodic optimal policy.
+Here, we improve upon those results by showing that VI converges with a rate strictly faster than $\gamma$ in the span seminorm.

 For average-reward MDPs, convergence of VI has been extensively studied.
 In the unichain case, linear convergence rates can be obtained via the $\delta$- and ergodicity coefficients \citep[e.g.,][]{seneta2006nonnegative,huebner1977,puterman2014}, and $J$-stage span contractions yield linear rates every $J$ iterations in the span seminorm \citep{federgruen1978,vanderwal1981,puterman2014}.
 In the multichain case, normalized VI iterates converge to the optimal average reward, although the policy error may not vanish \citep[Thm.~9.4.1]{puterman2014}.
 Necessary and sufficient conditions for VI convergence, as well as asymptotic linear rates on the Bellman error, were established by \citet{schweitzer1977,schweitzer1979}.
 To ensure convergence of iterates to the bias function $h^\star$, \citet{white1963} introduced Relative Value Iteration (RVI), with sufficient conditions studied by \citet{morton1977}, and additional conditions for VI convergence were studied by \citet{dellavecchia2012}.
+We go beyond those results by showing geometric convergence of VI also in the average-reward setting with respect to the span seminorm.

+Several works have also investigated the relationship between discounted MDPs and average-reward MDPs.
+In particular, \citet{Puterman1994} reveals a direct connection between discounted and average-reward quantities.
+Connections at the algorithmic level were studied by \citet{tsitsiklis2002average}.
+From an optimality perspective, discounted, average, and Blackwell optimality were unified through sensitive discount optimality \citep{mahadevan1996sensitive}, while \citet{grand2023reducing} showed that average optimality can be reduced to discounted optimality.
+These results show the deep connections between discounted and average-reward, but typically treat the two settings through different value representations.